-Unwanted reflections at air/glass interfaces result in some scattered light in the image.
+Unwanted (but at some level unavoidable) reflections at air/glass and air/silicon interfaces result in some scattered light in the image.
 Some of these reflections are reasonably well-focused, resulting in 'ghost' reflections - spurious images from bright sources, appearing in different parts of the field.
-In OmegaCAM most of these ghosts are very defocused and hence very diffuse, but the most focused one projects to radii of a few mm and so is visible if there is a bright star in the field.
+In OmegaCAM most of these ghosts are very defocused and hence very diffuse, but the most focused one projects to radii of a few mm (scale is 14.3"/mm) and so is visible if there is a bright star in the field.
 It arises as a reflection off the entrance surface of the dewar window, followed by a reflection off the nearest filter surface.
 Another ghost arises as a reflection off the CCDs, followed by reflection at the entrance or exit surfaces of the dewar window.
-(These reflections disappear when the star falls on a gap between CCDs.)
+(These reflections largely disappear when the star falls on a gap between CCDs.)

-By way of example, Fig. 16 shows the four main reflections from a bright star on CCD #91.
+By way of example, Fig. 19 shows the four main reflections from a bright star on CCD #91.
 The associated table lists typical size and surface brightness (relative to the bright star) of these ghosts.
 Note that the sizes and positions of the ghosts depend on the location of the parent star in the image, and their brightnesses on the filter in use.

-Ray tracing calculations predict that a bright star at distance R° degrees from the center of the field will have a ghost that is displaced radially outwards by and that this ghost has a diameter of
+Ray tracing calculations predict that a bright star at distance $R^{\circ}$ degrees from the center of the field will have a ghost that is displaced radially outwards by and that this ghost has a diameter of

-$$21''R^{\circ} + 70''R^{\circ 3} \tag{6}$$
+$$21''R^{\circ} + 70''R^{\circ 3} \tag{7}$$

-$$23'' + 73'' R^{\circ^2}.$$ (7)
+$$23'' + 73''R^{\circ 2}.
+(8)$$

 In some cases, reflections from stars outside the field are seen.
 Their origin is still under investigation.
 Initial results are that these are caused by bright stars which lie between 0.5 and 0.53 degrees E or W (in the default orientation of the mosaic) of the pointing center, in the top or bottom row of CCDs.
 The reflections are linear, narrow features perpendicular to the edge of the mosaic.
-An example is shown in Fig. 17.
+An example is shown in Fig. 20.

 Stars outside the top and bottom edges also cause linear reflections, but less frequently.
 They require a star 0.56-0.565 degrees N or S of the pointing center.
 These reflections are weaker and less focussed than the previous ones.
 Their cause is also still under investigation.